Team & Role

 React Native & Javascript: Although our project partners envisioned an Android app for their low cost availability in the market, we went with a familiar framework that could also allow universal compatibility with other devices running iOS or through the Web in the future.

-Java: To interface with the transmitter connected to the Android phone, we had to create a React Native Module that handled device selection and reading audio.
+Java: To interface with the hardware connected to the Android phone, we had to create a React Native Module that handled device selection and reading audio.

 Supabase (PosgreSQL & Authentication): We used Supabase for their database and authentication capabilities, allowing reachable endpoints to store patient data.
 Should our app go to market, our partners can be assured HIPAA compliance.